Albugo candida

-Albugo candida, commonly known as white rust, is a species of oomycete in the family Albuginaceae.
-It is sometimes called a fungus, but in fact forms part of a distinct lineage of fungus-like microorganisms, Oomycetes, commonly known as water moulds.
-A. candida is an obligate plant pathogen that infects Brassicaceae species and causes the disease known as white rust or white blister rust.
+Albugo candida, commonly known as white rust or white blister rust, is an obligate plant pathogen in the family Albuginaceae that infects Brassicaceae species.
+(Although called a "rust" and a fungus, it is an oomycete.)
 It has a relatively smaller genome than other oomycetes.

 Distribution

-A. candida has a cosmopolitan distribution and is known from many countries where cruciferous crops are grown in Europe, Asia, Africa, Australasia, North, Central, and South America.
+Albugo candida has a cosmopolitan distribution and is known from many countries where cruciferous crops are grown in Europe, Asia, Africa, Australasia, North, Central, and South America.
 It has not been recorded from northern Scandinavia, northern and central Siberia, northern China, western and central Africa, Alaska, northern and central Canada, and southern and western South America.

 Hosts

 This pathogen infects plants in the family Brassicaceae; the growth stages involved include the seedling stage, the growing stage, the flowering stage, and the fruiting stage.
 It has been recorded on almost all the varieties and species of the rapeseed-mustard group of crops as well as many wild brassicas.
 It has also been recorded on plants in the families Aizoaceae, Capparaceae, Cleomaceae, and Amaranthaceae.
 There are many different races and varieties of A. candida, each infecting its own group of species; for example, one infects Capsella, Arabis, and Lepidium, while another infects Brassica, Diplotaxis, and Sinapis.
 Certain races of A. candida can colonise the model plant species, Arabidopsis thaliana.